-Primary: In Compliance

-Secondary: Not Yet Due

-Operational: Not Yet Due
+Primary: In Compliance Secondary: Not Yet Due Operational: Not Yet Due and implementation, and identified current development processes and expected due dates.

 "APD shall develop and implement an objective system for hiring and selecting recruits.
 The system shall establish minimum standards for recruiting and an objective process for selecting recruits that employs reliable and valid selection devices that comport with best practices and anti-discrimination laws."